 The Sixth Form Curriculum

 Different institutions offer different types of qualifications for 16 to 19 year olds.
-At QPCS we offer a variety of Advanced courses as well as BTEC Level 2 courses in Business and Creative Media Production.
+At QPCS we offer a variety of Advanced courses as well as the BTEC Level 2 course in Business.
 The information available from Connexions will give you information about where you can study other types of courses.

 Advanced Level Courses: A Levels and BTEC Level 3 Vocational Qualifications: